markmead/old.markmead.dev/content/blogs/learn-haml-in-5-minutes.md

   %a.button.primary(href="/about") Find out more
 ```

-If you believe the HTML example is easier to read then that's fine, personally I use HTML instead of HAML for reasons I will explain at the end of this blog post.
+If you believe the HTML example is easier to read then that's fine, personally, I use HTML instead of HAML for reasons I will explain at the end of this blog post.

-But HAML is slimmer, faster to write and gives you more time to focus on Ruby on Rails code rather than HTML.
+But HAML is slimmer, faster to write, and gives you more time to focus on Ruby on Rails code rather than HTML.

 ## How to Use HAML in Ruby on Rails

-It's easy to use HAML in Ruby on Rails, simply change `.html.erb` to `.html.haml` and you're set.
+It's easy to use HAML in Ruby on Rails, simply change `.html.erb` to `.html.haml`, and you're set.

 If you need to convert an existing Ruby on Rails application to HAML you can use [haml-rails](https://rubygems.org/gems/haml-rails) to automatically convert your `.html.erb` files to `.html.haml` from the terminal.